Parsa-Alemi/gmail-cracker/README.md

 # gmail-cracker
-Gmail Cracker Written In python By Parsa Alemi
+Gmail Cracker Written In python By Parsa Alemi using smtplib